lnfernux/lnfernux.github.io/_posts/2022-12-2-StealMyJob.md

 # Introduction

 Hello and welcome.
 Today I'm trying something different - I'm going to teach you how to take my job.
-Now, I'm pretty impatient when it comes to reading stuff and I like learn by doing, so I'll try to keep it short and paractical.
+Now, I'm pretty impatient when it comes to reading stuff and I like learn by doing.

+**me**: I'm pretty impatient

+**me**: I'll try to keep it short and practical

+**narrator**: he did not, in fact, keep it short and practical

 ## What to expect